RK-143/thoughtctlpoc/README.md

-****About The Project****

-**Coding Language** :- KOTLIN Android
+**Project Overview:**

+**Programming Language:** Kotlin for Android development

-**Android Architecture**:-MVVM Architecture using LiveData and Databinding
+**Android Architecture**: MVVM Architecture incorporating LiveData and Data Binding

-**Content:-**
+**Project Highlights:**

-1.We have used MVVM architecture with solid principles and desing architecture.
+Implemented MVVM architecture with a focus on solid principles and design patterns.

-2.Created a sepereate network lib for common API calling.
+Developed a dedicated network library for streamlined API calls.

-3.We have used the retrofit for API calling getting image from server and dynamically set to the UI.
+Utilized Retrofit for API requests, fetching images from the server, and dynamically updating the UI.
-4. We are displaying the IMGAE, USER ID, Titile , Day of Date

-**Steps for paly around the application**

-This POC is related to the recycler view.
-It has a button top of the screen this is callled switch the layout view.

-1.Click on grid button it would be retain  grid layout.

-2.Click on listview it would retain the list layout
+Displayed key information such as image, user ID, title, and date.

+**Exploring the Application:**

+This proof of concept (POC) centers around the RecyclerView.
+At the top of the screen, there's a button to toggle between different layout views.

+**Instructions:**

+Click the "Grid" button to switch to a grid layout, which will be retained.

+Click the "ListView" button to switch to a list layout, which will also be retained.

 Find the below snapshots for your reference.
 ![Screenshot_20231212_170733](https://github.com/RK-143/thoughtctlpoc/assets/29453716/5f3e0766-3bc2-43c5-9ce8-4433c20753ac)